secret-agent-B/notify-me-atc/README.md

 `docker run --name seq -d --restart unless-stopped -e ACCEPT_EULA=Y -p 5341:80 datalust/seq:latest`

-You should be able to monitor the activity from your mobile device through `http://localhost:5341`
+You should be able to monitor the activity from your host through `http://localhost:5341` or from your mobile device through the host IP and port `5341`.

 #
 ### Web Drivers